 I had to resort to taking little kids’ teeth from under their pillow at night…and slipping them dollar bills so they wouldn’t tell hotel staff that someone’s breaking into their rooms.
 It wasn’t the most sustainable of tactics—kids didn’t lose teeth every day, after all—but it would help me go for long enough to get something else sorted.

-I pushed the thought out of my head and focused on a more pressing matter: finding an outfit for work.
+I pushed the thought from my head and focused on the more pressing matter: finding an outfit for work.
 I needed to be in in an hour, and I still hadn’t eaten breakfast.
-After about 20 minutes, I stood in front of my full-length mirror as I put on my pink lipstick.
+After about 40 minutes, I stood in front of my full-length mirror as I put on my pink lipstick.
 Attaching a rose pin to my teal cardigan sweater, I scooped Molly up into my arms and made my way to the garden/flower shop on the fifth floor.
 If I wanted to stay here, I had to be able to pay weekly to keep my room, and the easiest way to do that was to get a job as hotel staff.

 “Yes, we do.
 Right over here.”
 I walked over to one of the shelves on the wall and picked up a small paper packet.
 “Do you have a place that can get a lot of sun or would you want a more shade-loving type of geranium?”